 User-centred design and participation affect architecture and urban planning.

-With the effect map as a tool in the sketching process, we can start from people's goals, attitudes, behaviours and motivation.
+With the impact map as a tool in the sketching process, we can start from people's goals, attitudes, behaviours and motivation.

 We have compiled approaches and examples of effect maps, goal descriptions and proposals in an easily accessible guide where we gradually explain the method.